frankmcsherry/frankmcsherry.github.io/_posts/2015-05-04-unsafe-at-any-speed.md

 Pretty much all of these lines (everything except step `1.`) are unsafe.
 Because the method has the `unsafe` tag, we don't need to flag individual regions as unsafe.
 They are all *quite* unsafe.

+Let's take a tranquil moment to reflect on what's been done, and what might happen.
+We've minted a `Vec<T>` pointing at memory that cannot be freed.
+The memory is valid, and the rest of the `Vec<T>` appears legitimate (length, capacity).
+But, as soon as we return from this method that `Vec<T>` is loose in the country-side and who knows what might happen.

 Well, what could go wrong, really?

 ## GRAAAAAAAAARRRRR!!